 The main 108 MP Samsung sensor supports an f/1.9 aperture and 0.7 µm pixel size combines 9 pixels into 1 to shoot an effective 12mp with 2.1-micron pixel size.

 The main camera in normal lighting performs well and all the pictures are came up with a great amount of detail and low noise.
 The colors are on the warmer side but we can’t say it’s bad and sometimes on a super vibrant screen pictures look oversaturated so it’s not the fault of the camera.

 Night shots are only limited to the main camera and the images are less detailed most of the pictures are soft if you use the night mode then sometimes the colors are washed out but at times it produced better outputs.
 Overall the camera performs well.

 Portraits from the main cam are nice with good detail and exposure subject separation is good if the background has proper lighting and is less crowded.
 Here are some camera samples…

 The Ultrawide and telephoto lenses are different in this cam setup Motorola modified the 16MP ultrawide camera and downscaled it to 12MP and the 8MP 3x telephoto gets upscaled to 12MP and has Optical Image Stabilization.

-I don’t know why they do that but the performance of these ultrawide and telephoto lenses are pretty average.
-The wide-angle shots are cropped then upscaled back so most of the pictures are look ok on screen but details are less and the colors are soft.
+I don’t know why they do that but the performance of these ultrawide and telephoto lenses is pretty average.
+The wide-angle shots are cropped then upscaled back so most of the pictures look ok on screen but details are less and the colors are soft.